Skip to main content

 AI Chat Assistant

-Then there's the AI chat feature, which is where things get really useful for more complex requests:
+The chat feature is where things get interesting for complex requests:

 Pineify | Best Pine Script Editor

-You can literally say something like "create a strategy that goes long when the 20 EMA crosses above the 50 EMA and RSI is below 30" and get working code back.
-More importantly, you can ask follow-up questions like "add a trailing stop loss" or "make the RSI threshold adjustable."
+You type "create a strategy that goes long when the 20 EMA crosses above the 50 EMA and RSI is below 30" and it returns working code.
+What I didn't expect is how well it handles follow-ups — "add a trailing stop loss" or "make the RSI threshold adjustable" work without breaking the existing logic.

-If you're serious about developing multiple strategies, you might also want to check out our guide on how to write a strategy in Pine Script for additional insights on strategy development.
+If you're building multiple strategies, check out our guide on how to write a strategy in Pine Script for more on strategy development.

 👉 Try Pineify Now